-We run our guided tours from Mondays to Fridays and these can be arranged in advance for a minimum of 10 people and a maximum agreed with our tour guide. ¬†As tours are booked by groups, usually a school or college for educational purposes, it is not possible to turn up and join an existing tour, so booking your tour well in advance is essential.
+Guided tours may be booked from Mondays to Fridays and should be arranged in advance, for a minimum of 10 people and a maximum agreed with our tour guide. ¬†As tours are booked by groups, usually a school or college for educational purposes, it is not possible to turn up and join an existing tour, so booking your tour well in advance is essential.

 In order to book your guided tour or for more information, please contact firstname.lastname@example.org.

 If you are arriving by coach please advise the driver not to drive through Sibbaldbie because the road is narrow and there is a sharp turn over a narrow bridge which most coaches cannot navigate; therefore they have to reverse over a mile to get out, and this often results in damage.
 Instead please use the following route:

 Leave the motorway at J17, and from the South turn right over the motorway bridge, while from the North turn left, and proceed down to the roundabout.

 Turn left at the roundabout.

 Follow the road until you see an overhead bridge with a¬†saw mill, large white buildings and chimney stack¬†on the right, and then turn right just before the bridge onto a short slip road up to a T junction.